dlewus/David_Lewus_Portfolio/Python_Data_Analysis/page-view-time-series-visualizer/README.md

+# Page View Time Series Visualizer
+This is a project from [freeCodeCamp](https://www.freecodecamp.org/learn/data-analysis-with-python/).
+Below are their instructions for the assignment.

 ### Assignment

 For this project you will visualize time series data using a line chart, bar chart, and box plots.
 You will use Pandas, Matplotlib, and Seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
 The data visualizations will help you understand the patterns in visits and identify yearly and monthly growth.